wookiehangover/test_track/README.md

 ## How it works

-TestTest provides a mountable engine whichs provides routes to Javascript test runners pre-loaded with your application's code and tests.
+TestTest is a mountable engine whichs provides routes to Javascript test runners pre-loaded with your application's code and tests.
 In addition to the test runners, [Sinon.js][sinon] is included for mocking, spies, and XHR faking.
 It's usage is entirely optional and